WHAT HAPPENS TO MY LICENSE IF I GET A DUI IN IDAHO?

 Many people who are charged with a DUI offense tend to overlook the ramifications of a DUI on their license.
 A license suspension can leave you without any driving privileges whatsoever for a period of time.
 This can have a massive impact on your life, employment, and family.
 It is important to consult with a good Boise DUI attorney about the penalties that come with a DUI offense.

-Here at Hooper Law Offices, we fully understand all the penalties with a DUI conviction, including criminal and civil penalties.
+Here at Aaron Hooper, Attorney at Law, we fully understand all the penalties with a DUI conviction, including criminal and civil penalties.
 Our lawyers are well-equipped to defend you against the charge and successfully help you through the entire DUI license suspension process if your case comes to that.
 Call us now to schedule a free consultation and discuss your case with us in person.